-The virtual disk already exists, so it is not necessary to restore the disk configuration information mentioned in "Extract Backup Data from the Target Virtual Machine" on page 61.
+The virtual disk already exists, so it is not necessary to restore the disk configuration information mentioned in Extract Backup Data from the Target Virtual Machine.

-4 With SAN transport mode, revert-to and delete the snapshot that you created in Step 2.
+4 With SAN transport mode, revert-to and delete the snapshot that you created in step 2.
 Failing to perform this step with SAN mode could yield a virtual machine that cannot be powered on.

-Creating a New Virtual Machine
+Create a New Virtual Machine